(888) 448-0302 Talk to a recovery specialist 24/7

 A stethoscope used by a doctor in an inpatient treatment facility

 Inpatient treatment is designed to give individuals who are struggling with addiction an alternative to their current lifestyles.
 Its purpose is to break patterns of behavior, identify and treat comorbidities, and offer the kind of positive social support that might be missing from your life.
 In essence you’re removing yourself from the outside world in order to refrain from using substances.
 At Landmark Recovery we believe that before you can help others you must first help yourself.
 You’ll meet other people who are dealing with substance abuse.
-Many of our staff members have broken free from the chains of addiction and have devoted their lives to helping others do the same.
+Many of our staff members have broken free from the chains of addiction.
+They have devoted their lives to helping others do the same.
 We’ll also ask your family to come in for some sessions so they can better understand what you’re going through and how to support you once you go home.

 Inpatient programs can be costly, but considering the level of care you receive, most people who choose to enter inpatient treatment find it worthwhile.
 Inpatient care programs typically last between 28 days and six months, depending on the facility.
 Most insurance plans cover the cost, at least partially, so speak to the intake department about your coverage.